Ayms/node-Tor/README.md

 ####The js implementation is using HTML5/latest Web APIs: WebSocket, indexedDB, File API, Workers, createObjectURL and probably later WebCrypto and WebRTC.

 ####The usual trivial question is how can you be sure that the js OP code loaded by the browser from our site is trustable?
 It is if you use https with our site combined with the excellent [Interception Detector] (http://www.ianonym.com/intercept.html) or Content Security Policy mechanisms such as nonces.
+Or simply if the system has set some own protections, see 'Uses, privacy and security' below.

 ####The OR-DB does act like an Exit Node except that it does only relay data from one browser to another.